 - Abandoned, loose wings

 How does a termite colony go from harmless to harmful?

 Termite colonies can easily move from on your property to your home quite rapidly.
 Remember it’s the water damaged foundation or wooden structures that capture their attention.

 Home infestations begin with the following:

 - Wooden structures in direct contact with the soil

 - Plantlife, including shrubs and trees, in close proximity to the house

 From our exploration of termites, we’ve uncovered that they love warm, damp conditions and are drawn to wood, moisture, and plant life.
 If you forego termite prevention by removing trees, wood, and water from your property, a termite infestation is highly likely to move from the property to your home, so prevention is crucial.

 If you’ve recently moved into a home or are suspicious that your home has termites it’s important to get a professional termite inspection to mitigate the damage.

-At Arizona Termite Specialists, we offer our comprehensive termite protection and termite control in the Scottsdale area and use Termidor which is undetectable to termites as they pass it along to each part of their colony.
+At Arizona Termite Specialists, we offer our comprehensive termite protection and termite control, and we use Termidor which is undetectable to termites as they pass it along to each part of their colony.